quarkus-qe/quarkus-test-plans/QUARKUS-2284.md

 Jira: https://issues.redhat.com/browse/QUARKUS-2284

 This feature is about productization of Quarkus Funqy and Quarkus Funqy Knative Events Binding extensions needed by OpenShift Serverless Functions.
-We should create multiple Quarkus functions deployed with OpenShift CLI as a single application.
+We should create multiple Quarkus functions deployed with Quarkus OpenShift extension as a single application.
+Broker and triggers are going to be created and deleted with Knative Client (`kn`) and [Knative Java Client](https://github.com/fabric8io/kubernetes-client).
 Functions should be used with Knative Eventing, test both native and JVM mode and verify Funqy features.
 Before we can do that, we need to install Knative Eventing with our Quarkus QE Framework as we want the Test Suite to work without any prerequisites and the operator starts several pods that would keep running.

 ## Scope of the testing

 Tests should verify:
-- Quarkus function deployment using YAML file and OpenShift CLI (`oc`)
+- Quarkus function deployment using Quarkus OpenShift extension
 - Invoking Quarkus functions:
   - JSON object in the body of the request (HTTP POST request)
   - Data in the query string (HTTP GET request)